suomilanittaja/IRL-Open-Source-Edition/README.md

 This is still in develop and not ready to play!!

-Recommended to use unity 2019.3.10f1 or later
+Recommended to use unity 6000.0.30f1 or later

-Join our <a href="https://discord.me/volfase">Discord</a> for latest updates.

 Features
 Multiplayer